WHY ARCALYST?

 %

-Of participants achieved symptom relief AS EARLY AS the first dose
+Of participants achieved pain relief and inflammation resolution, most after the first dose*†‡

 92